- Release-tax free equity from your house with a NatWest Retirement Mortgage

 The No Negative Equity Guarantee (NNEG)

 The no negative equity guarantee is a promise offered by lenders that borrowers will never owe more than the value of their property, regardless of what happens to the housing market or general economic conditions.
-This means that you will not be left with unrepayable debt if your home’s value decreases during your lifetime mortgage agreement.
+This means you will not be left with unrepayable debt if your home’s value decreases during your lifetime mortgage agreement.

 How does it work?